Refer to this article for additional recommended content specifications for images, GIFs, and videos.

 Why 16:9?
 Our most recent web and mobile experience displays images in 16:9 ratio.
 If you are on an older version of our software, the displayed ratio ranges from 4:3 to 3:2 to 2:1, depending on exactly where the post appears.
 In all cases, we recommend 16:9 cover images.

 If the image is the full width of the canvas, aim for at least 800 pixels wide.
-Height can be anything.
+The height can be anything.

 Content in Microapps